ajdillhoff/personal-site/content/notes/cuda_architecture.md

 There is a limit on the number of warps that an SM can support.
 In general, we want to maximize the throughput of an SM by assigning as many warps as possible.
 The ratio of warps assigned to the number of warps an SM supports is called **occupancy**.
 If we understand how the architecture partitions the resources, we can optimize our programs for peak performance.
 Consider the NVIDIA GH100 GPU, pictured below.

-{{< figure src="/ox-hugo/2024-01-11_11-44-01_screenshot.png" caption="<span class=\"figure-number\">Figure 2: </span>GH100 Full GPU with 144 SMs ([NVIDIA](https://resources.nvidia.com/en-us-tensor-core))." >}}
+{{< figure src="/ox-hugo/2024-01-11_11-44-01_screenshot.png" caption="<span class=\"figure-number\">Figure 4: </span>GH100 Full GPU with 144 SMs ([NVIDIA](https://resources.nvidia.com/en-us-tensor-core))." >}}

 The H100 architecture shares the same limitations in compute capability as the A100, so this example will follow the book closely (Hwu, Kirk, and El Hajj 2022).
 The H100 supports 32 threads per warp, 64 warps per SM, 32 blocks per SM, and 2048 threads per SM.
 Depending on the block size chosen, the number of blocks per SM will differ.
 For example, a block size of 256 threads means that there are 2048 / 256 = 8 blocks per SM.
 This block size would maximize occupancy since the architecture supports more than 8 blocks per SM.
 Also, the number of threads per block is less than the limit of 1024.

 What if we chose 32 threads per block?
 Then there would be 2048 / 32 = 64 blocks per SM.
 However, the device only supports 32 blocks per SM.
 With only 32 blocks allocated with 32 threads per block, a total of 1024 threads would be utilized.
 The occupancy in this case is 1024 / 2048 = 50%.

-Historically, NVIDIA provided an excel spreadsheet to compute occpancy.
+Historically, NVIDIA provided an excel spreadsheet to compute occupancy.
 It has since been deprecated in favor of Nsight Compute, a tool that provides more information about the performance of your program.
 We will cover this tool in a later section.

 ### Including Registers {#including-registers}